 One of the enduring icons of the theater is the image of two masks named Sock and Buskin.
 These date back to the era of the Greeks where staged plays originated.
 Sock is the mask representing comedy and Buskin is the mask that stands for tragedy.
-Most films can fall into these two categories, but what is more impressive is when an actor can equally play both roles.
+Most films fall into these two categories, but what is more impressive is when an actor can equally play both roles.
 Some actors excel at comedy and don’t venture out into the realm of serious drama.
 In the same fashion, some actors are so serious that they don’t transfer over into comedy well.
 However, there are a few actors who do equally well in comedy and tragedy.
 Dustin Hoffman is one of these actors.
 This week’s two films look at one comedy and one tragedy from the diverse works of actor Dustin Hoffman.

 Length: 116 minutes / 1.93 hours

-Logic and perfection might get you far in some artistic fields like sculpture or painting, but in acting it can create a lot of headaches for those who work around you.
+Logic and perfection might get you far in some artistic fields like sculpture or painting, but in acting, it can create a lot of headaches for those who work around you.
 Until you’ve made a name for yourself, you can’t argue with the director about the minutiae of the script, especially since you’re only doing bit parts for commercials.
-However, if an actor were to use his perfectionism to create a female persona that could get a solid acting gig, he’d be set for quite a while.
-Of course, the challenge here is making sure that the ruse is never figured out, otherwise your career would be immediately dead in the water.
-Add to this the temptation of getting closer to people in an assumed identity than you ever would be able to as yourself and things aren’t going to end well at all.
+However, if an actor were to use his perfectionism to create a female persona who could get a solid acting gig, he’d be set for quite a while.
+Of course, the challenge here is making sure the ruse is never figured out, otherwise your career would be immediately dead in the water.
+Add to this the temptation of getting closer to people in an assumed identity than you ever would as yourself and things aren’t going to end well at all.